wixplosives/stylable.io/index.md

 * **Stylable** scopes styles to components so they don’t "leak" and clash with other styles.
 * **Stylable** enables custom pseudo-classes and pseudo-elements that abstract the internal state and structure of a component.
 These can then be styled externally.
 For example, you can style the label inside a button, or style the play button of a video player from outside these components.
-* **Stylable** sets themes so you can apply a different look and feel across your web application, for example, the same component can use a Wix theme or a Bootstrap theme depending on the page.
 * At build time, the preprocessor converts the **Stylable** CSS into flat, static, valid, vanilla CSS that works cross-browser.

 ## Tooling